Elijah-1994/computer-vision-rock-paper-scissors/README.md

 &nbsp;

-The first step was to code import  the cV2 module from the keras_model.
+In order for the camera to work and take in the user inputs, the first step is to import  the &ensp;__cV2 module__&ensp; from the keras_model.
 This will allow the capture frame which will take in the user input to pop up during each run.
-The import numpy as np and random were also written in order for the code to run.

-get_prediction!
+The other required imports for the script are  &ensp;__numpy as np__&ensp; and &ensp;__random__&ensp;.

+__get_prediction method__
+&nbsp;
-The output of the model is a list of probabilities for each class (Rock,Papper,Scissors,Nothing).
-A list labelled choices which contained the four classes was created. in order to choose the highest probability the prediction was stored in a highest index varible which contained the np.argmax function.
-The will pick the highest probability and was stored in in a user_choice variable.
-As each class corresponds to the corresponding value (e.g 0 - Rock) the user_choice variable contains the choices list which is indexed based on the highest_index.
-This will convert high probablity into the corresponding class.
+The output of the keras model is a list of probabilities for each class (Rock,Papper,Scissors,Nothing).
+A list labelled choices which contains the four classes was created. in order for the highest probability to be chosen, the prediction is stored in a highest index variable which contained the np.argmax function.
+The highest probabilityis then picked and was stored in a user_choice variable.
+As each class corresponds to the corresponding value (e.g 0 - Rock) and he user_choice variable contains the choices list which is indexed based on the highest_index.
+This will convert high probability into the corresponding class.
+&nbsp;
 ![](Images/Milestone_4%20-%20get_prediction.PNG)

-get_computer_choice!
+*Figure 5 - get_prediction method*

+&nbsp;

+__get_computer_choice method__

-the get_computer_choice function was created to return the random computer choice using the choices variable.
-The computer choice variable is cantains the random.choice function with an index between [0:3].
+the &ensp;__get_computer_choice method__&ensp; returns the random computer choice using the &ensp;__random.choice function__&ensp; and is indexed between [0:3].
 This is to ensure the computer choice does not choose "Nothing" in the choices list.

+&nbsp;

 ![](Images/Milestone_4%20-%20get_computer_choice.PNG)

-get_winner!
+*Figure 6 - get_computer_choice method*

+__get_winner method__

-the output from the get_prediction and get_computer_choice were returned and stored as user_choice and computer_choice variebles respectively and are passed as arguments within the parameter of the get_winner function.
-The get_winner function contains if,elif,else statements which descides the winner based classic Rock,Papper,Scissors.
+the output from the &ensp;__get_prediction method__&ensp; and &ensp;__get_computer_choice method__&ensp; are returned and stored as user_choice and computer_choice variables respectively and are passed as arguments within the parameter of the get_winner method.
+The get_winner function contains if,elif,else statements which decide the winner based on the classic Rock,Paper,Scissors rules

 play_game!